 The Ethics, Nominating and Corporate Governance Committee will consider director candidates recommended by stockholders.
 The Ethics, Nominating and Corporate Governance Committee does not intend to alter the manner in which it evaluates candidates, including the minimum criteria set forth above, based on whether the candidate was recommended by a stockholder or not.
 Stockholders who wish to recommend individuals for consideration by the Ethics, Nominating and Corporate Governance Committee to become nominees for election to the Board may do so by delivering a written recommendation to the Ethics, Nominating and Corporate Governance Committee at the address set forth on the cover page of this proxy statement.
-Recommendations for individuals to be considered for nomination at the 2009 Annual Meeting must be received by February 21, 2009.
-Recommendations received after February 21, 2009 will be considered for nomination at the 2010 Annual Meeting.
-Submissions must include the full name of the proposed nominee, a description of the proposed nominee's business experience for at least the previous five years, complete biographical information, a description of the proposed nominee's qualifications as a director and a representation that the nominating stockholder is a beneficial or record owner of our stock.
-Any such submission must be accompanied by the written consent of the proposed nominee to be named as a nominee and to serve as a director if elected.
-To date, the Ethics, Nominating and Corporate Governance Committee has not received or rejected a timely director nominee proposal from a stockholder or stockholders holding more than 5% of our voting stock.
+Recommendations for individuals to be considered for nomination at the 2010 Annual Meeting must be received by March 4, 2010.
+Recommendations received after March 4, 2010 will be considered for nomination at the 2011 Annual Meeting.
+Submissions must include the full name of the proposed nominee, a description of the proposed nominee's business experience for at least the previous five years, complete biographical information, a description of the proposed nominee to be named as a nominee and to serve as a director if elected.
+To date, the Ethics, Nominating and Corporate Governance Committee has not received or rejected a timely director nominee proposal from a stockholder is abeneficial or sholding more than 5% of our voting stock.